Aircoookie/WLED-Docs/docs/interfaces/infrared.md

 A dedicated infrared receiver module is required.
 (KY-022 or TSOP38238 are confirmed to work and inexpensive)

 The default sensor pin is GPIO4.
-It can be changed in the Wled settings.
+It can be changed in LED settings.

+!!! warning
+    IR receiving will not work on ESP8266 if you use any LED pin other than GPIO 1, 2, or 3 for _digital_ LED strips.

 ### Supported IR remotes